tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 extern int n;  // declaration of n
 ```

-However, this is fairly rare and we won't declare variables in this course.
+However, we won't declare variables in this course.

-### The Single Definition Rule
+## The Single Definition Rule
 C++ follows this rule:

 > **Single definition rule**